-The global pigment dispersion market size was valued at USD 23.1 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 4.3% from 2022 to 2030.
+The global pigment dispersion market size was valued at USD 23.96 billion in 2022 and is expected to expand at a compound annual growth rate (CAGR) of 4.3% from 2023 to 2030.
 The steady growth in the packaging industry, in terms of both food and non-food packaging and printing of labels, is expected to drive the demand for pigment dispersions during the forecast period.
+The changing consumer buying behavior associated with attractive packaging colors is expected to drive the demand for pigment dispersions over the forecast period.
+With the increasing use of plastics, papers, and paperboards for packaging applications, pigments find growth opportunities in packaging industry.

 Polyethylene terephthalate (PET), polypropylene (PP), and polystyrene (PS) are the most preferred polymers in the single-service food packaging segment.
 Factors such as the increasing use of plastic and paper & paperboard materials and the use of various colorants to make attractive packaging are expected to drive the overall pigments demand.